Tuesday, December 16, 2025

 BBC News

-Syria’s leader Ahmed al-Sharaa has called for peace after days of clashes where Syrian security forces allegedly killed hundreds of civilians from the Alawite religious minority.
+Syria’s leader Ahmed al-Sharaa has vowed to hold anyone involved in harming civilians accountable after days of clashes where Syrian security forces allegedly killed hundreds of civilians from the Alawite religious minority.

-The BBC has not been able to independently verify the death toll of the escalating violence, believed to be the worst since the fall of the Assad regime.
+The BBC has been unable to independently verify the death toll of the violence, which is believed to be the worst since the fall of the Assad regime.

-He did not comment directly on accusations that atrocities were being committed by his supporters in the coastal provinces of Latakia and Tartous.
+He also appealed for national unity but did not comment directly on accusations that atrocities were being committed by his supporters in the coastal provinces of Latakia and Tartous.

 It has since escalated into a wave of clashes between Assad loyalists and government forces.